bloominstituteoftechnology/DOM-I/README.md

 * [ X ] Note that IDs have been used on all images.
 Use the IDs to update src path content

 ## Task 3: Update the HTML with the JSON data
-* [ ] Remember, NO direct updating of the HTML source is allowed.
+* [ X ] Remember, NO direct updating of the HTML source is allowed.
-* [ ] Using your selectors, update the content to match the example file.
+* [ X ] Using your selectors, update the content to match the example file.
-* [ ] Remember to update the src attributes on images
+* [ X ] Remember to update the src attributes on images

 ## Task 4: Add new content
-* [ ] Change the color of the navigation text to be green.
+* [ X ] Change the color of the navigation text to be green.
 * [ ] Utilize `.appendChild()` and `.prepend()` to add two new items to the navigation system.
 You can call them whatever you want.
 * [ ] Check your work by looking at the [original html](original.html) in the browser